 Wherever you board your pet, she should have her own private quarters.
 The kennel should be big enough to allow comfortable movement as well as separation of resting and eating areas.
 Dogs will likely eliminate outside, but cats use litter boxes that need further separation from eating and sleeping spots.
 Cats also like to climb and hide, so look for kitty condos that can accommodate these feline quirks.

 If you are boarding more than one furry family member, you may request that they stay together.
 Some facilities have boarding suites that can accommodate an entire family of pets.
 If your pets stay together, the kennel staff should monitor their eating and elimination habits individually.
-If two cats or dogs are in one kennel how do you know which one had diarrhea?
+If two cats or dogs are in one kennel, how do you know which one had diarrhea?
 How do you know if they both ate or if one scarfed down all the food?
-How do you know?
-You watch them carefully!
+It’s important to watch carefully.

 If your pet is a social creature, you can ask for extra play time with a caretaker or with other healthy boarders.
 Some facilities charge more for the additional personal attention, so familiarize yourself with the fee schedule in advance.

-If you like this option, bring your pet for pre-boarding on-site visit.
-Make sure he is comfortable with the sitter, her home, and the other pets there.
+If you like this option, bring your pet for an on-site visit before you go.
+Make sure he is comfortable with the sitter, their home, and the other pets there.
 Survey the surroundings.
 Is there a good place for your dog to eliminate and exercise?
 Will he have a private area to eat?
 Does she have a comfy place to sleep?
 Bringing your dog’s food, toys, and bed may make the transition easier.
-You can find local in-home sitters by visiting online sites or by word of mouth.
+You can find local in-home sitters online or by word of mouth.
 Check references and comments about your dog’s potential caregiver.
 As with traditional boarding, make sure your dog has access to veterinary care for emergencies.
 Ask your veterinary healthcare team for recommendations.

-Pet Sitters.
 If you want your pet to stay in your home, you may employ a pet/house sitter.
-The plus is that your dog or cat will not have to get used to new surroundings.
+The advantage is that your dog or cat will not have to get used to new surroundings.
 Being at home with familiar sights, sounds, and smells can reduce the stress of not having their favorite human with them.

 Some sitters come to the house a couple times a day to feed, walk, and play with your pet.
 Others will actually reside at your house and perform daily household tasks, such as bringing in the mail and watering the plants.
 This option may increase the security of both your home and your pet.